 The U-SU-C1 is a single unit zone district with a minimum zone lot of 5,500 square feet that allows only an Urban House primary building form.
 A variety of residential and civic uses are permitted as primary uses in the U-SU-C1 district.
 Compared to the U-SU-C district, U-SU-C1 introduces the accessory dwelling unit use and Detached Accessory Dwelling Unit (DADU) building form.
 The Detached Accessory Dwelling Unit building form has a maximum height of 1.5 stories or 24 feet.
 A bulk plane that raises 10 feet vertically from the side interior or side street zone lot line, then slopes 45 degrees also applies to the DADU building form.
 This form also allows an exemption from the 37.5% building coverage standard allowing the lesser of 50% or 500 square feet.
-The subject site has a lot size of 6,240 square feet, allowing a maximum building footprint of 864 square feet for the DADU.
+For zone lots greater than 6,000 square feet and up to 7,000 square feet the ADU building footprint may be a maximum of 864 square feet.